Skip to main content Site map

 Age grade rugby

 The procedures for age grade rugby differ slightly.
-Schools or club have delegated responsibility to carry out the disciplinary process following one of their age grade players being sent off or cited.
-Middlesex’s Schools and Youth Disciplinary Secretary must be informed of the decision for his review.
-The CBYDS in Middlesex is Caron Evans-Evans email ku/gro/nstm//eerc.
+Middlesex’s Schools and Youth Disciplinary Secretary (CBAGDS) must be informed immediately of any endings off/citings.
+Schools and clubs have delegated responsibility to carry out the disciplinary process following one of their age-grade players being sent off or cited.
+However all decisions must now be finalised following consultation/ratification by the CBAGDS.

 Schools and clubs must notify the CBYDS of all red cards issued and send a copy of their decisions relating to these to the CBYDS within one month of the incident.
 There is a fee of £25 for failing to follow this process.